alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

   style="width: 400px;"
 %}

-We actually need to consider the line as three separate line segments:
+We actually need to consider the line as three separate line segments: up to the first intersection, between the intersections, and after the next intersection.

----
+This led me to revise my hook shape -- rather than an open-ended hook, I'm thinking about a looped hook instead:

+{%
+  inline_svg
+  filename="command_looped_hook.svg"
+  style="width: 400px;"
+%}

+Let's break this into a couple of segments that we can consider individually:

+{%
+  inline_svg
+  filename="command_looped_hook_labelled.svg"
+  style="width: 400px;"
+%}

+Now we need to find the geometries of this looped hook, relative to the centre of rotation.

+**First let's consider the line segment which isn't part of the loop.**
+We can choose the length of this line, which I'll denote $L'$.
+These lines do form a regular polygon when joined together, so now the steps from earlier do actually work: I can find variables $\theta'$ and $h'$ and thus deduce the start/end points of the line segment.

+{%
+  inline_svg
+  filename="straight_edge_revised.svg"
+  style="width: 400px;"
+%}

 The SVG syntax for drawing this line is then

 ```
 <path d="M {start_x} {start_y} L {end_x} {end_y}"/>
 ```

+---

 **Next let's draw the circular arc.**
 We know the radius of the arc (which I'll denote $r$) and the start point (which is the end point of the straight line).